 Participants pay for coverage through contributions that are no higher than the contribution rate for the California SDI Plan.
 These rates are established each year by the California Employment Development Department.
-For the 2024 plan year, the CA VDP employee contribution rate is 0.0 percent of taxable wages.
-Starting in 2024, there is no taxable wage base limit.
+For the 2025 plan year, the CA VDP employee contribution rate is 0.0 percent of taxable wages.